ytalp17/Hands-On-ML/Chapter-1.md

   - Fluctuating environments: a Machine Learning system can adapt to new data.
   - Getting insights about complex problems and large amounts of data.

-3. What is a labeled training set?
+3. What is a labeled training set? \n
    A training set whose instances have desired solutions. (either class or target depending on the problem at hand (classification/regression))

 4. What are the two most common supervised tasks?